virtax/auto_bundle_install/README.md

 # AutoBundleInstall

-Automatically run 'bundle install' in your Rails/Sinatra/etc. application
+This gem watch for changes in Gemfile and automatically run 'bundle install' in your Rails/Sinatra/etc. application

 ## Installation